amouro/drupalden_iwakuni_2023/section-1.md

 </div>

 <!--
-This was the old Drupal 7 site, it served us a glorious time, bring us over 30 million visits.
-Delivered 37 thousands of contents.
+Our old Drupal 7 site served us well, bringing in over 30 million visits and delivering 37,000 pieces of content.

-The last three years, we doubled the monthly visits.
+In the last three years, we doubled our monthly visits.

-When every lab building finished, when we received the high impact rank in Nature, when our profession won the Nobel prize.
+The website shared our accomplishments with the world, such as when new lab buildings were completed, when we received high impact rankings in Nature, and when our faculty members won the Nobel Prize.

-The website continuously sharing our best news to the world and celebrate with us.
+The website continuously celebrate our successes.

 <b>Next Slide >>>>></b>
 -->